 A visit to Myrtle Beach is not complete without a visit to the Myrtle Beach SkyWheel.
 Located on the boardwalk, the SkyWheel is a giant Ferris wheel with enclosed air-conditioned gondolas.
 Opened in 2011, the SkyWheel has become an icon of the Myrtle Beach skyline.
 With unsurpassed views and comfortable seats, a trip on the SkyWheel is perfect for the whole family.
 Each ride goes around three times and lasts about 10 to 12 minutes.
 A family of six or less can fit in one gondola.
 Bring your camera to get amazing pictures through the clear glass enclosures and in the evenings, be sure to stick around to see the spectacular light show as the SkyWheel fills the Myrtle Beach night sky with bursts of colors!See more »

 The Spirit of Blackbeard and Anne Bonnie sailing the coast of the Carolinas, comes to life in the exciting Pirates Voyage dinner show!
 Guests will experience the spirit and swashbuckling excitement of the pirates who called the Carolina coast home.
-The Crimson and Sapphire pirates battle each other on deck, in the water and in the sky above their full sized pirate ships in a 15-foot-deep indoor lagoon to the cheers and delight of their fans in the arena.
+The Crimson and Sapphire pirates battle each other on deck, in the water and in the sky, putting on an amazing acrobatic show above their full sized pirate ships in a 15-foot-deep indoor lagoon to the cheers and delight of their fans in the arena.
 Which side will take the treasure?
 It's up to you to cheer them to victory!See more »

 Ripley's Aquarium is a $40 million, state-of-the-art, 87,000 square-foot aquarium experience, located at Broadway at the Beach in Myrtle Beach, South Carolina.
 It is South Carolina's most visited attraction, where guests are entertained by some of the world's most beautiful, fascinating and dangerous aquatic life.